KnoP-01/krl-for-vim/README.md

     syntax on                   " before filetype plugin on filetype plugin indent on   " after syntax on

+Q: Folds are still open although I have syntax on and filetype on in the right order?!
+A: Some plugin manager mess with those commands, so with vim-plug I had to redo this after plug#end(): >

+    call plug#end()
+    syntax off                 " undo what plug#begin() did to syntax filetype plugin indent off " undo what plugin#begin() did to filetype syntax on                   " before filetype plugin on filetype plugin indent on   " after syntax on

 Q: Which keys get mapped to what?
 A: If there is no existing mapping which would be overridden and no \<plug\>
     mapping is configured for that function then the following keys get